warren-bank/mirror-XMail-mail-server/Readme.txt

 	 Added an extra message header field "X-AuthUser:" to log the username used by the account to send the message.
 	 Added Reply-To: RFC822 header for mailing lists sends.
 	 Fixed a Win32 subsystem API to let XMail to correctly handle network shared MAIL_ROOTs.
+Date 05-02-2002	1.5
+	 Fixed a bug in wildcard aliases domain lookup.
+	 Fixed a bug in CTRL command "aliasdel" that failed to remove aliases with wildcard domains.
+	 Fixed a bug that caused XMail to timeout on very slow network connections.